Katharine McPhee: 2009–10: Unbroken, TV shows, and movie projects

-It was announced on January 27, 2009, that McPhee had signed a record deal with Verve Forecast Records (part of the Verve Music Group under Universal Music Group).
+On January 27, 2009, that McPhee had signed a record deal with Verve Forecast Records (part of the Verve Music Group under Universal Music Group).

 McPhee guest-starred on CSI: NY in the episode "Prey" as a singer and stalker victim who murdered her stalker.
 The episode was broadcast April 8, 2009.
 In September 2009, McPhee took part in the United Negro College Fund's "An Evening of Stars" concert that was a tribute to singer-songwriter Lionel Richie.
 McPhee sang You Are.
 The concert was broadcast in syndication and on BET the weekend of January 23–24, 2010.
 A two-disc DVD of the concert was available for a time through a donation to the United Negro College Fund.
 McPhee joined actresses Alyson Hannigan, Jaime King, Minka Kelly, and Emily Deschanel in a video slumber party made available in October 2009 and featured on FunnyorDie.com and other Internet platforms in a comedic take to promote regular breast-cancer screenings for the organization Stand Up to Cancer.
 A Christmas single "I'll Be Home for Christmas" was released November 17, 2009.

 McPhee's second album Unbroken was released January 5, 2010, and debuted at number 27 on the Billboard 200 chart, selling 15,000 copies its first week.
-For her second effort, McPhee worked with producer John Alagia.
+For her second effort, she worked with producer John Alagía.
 The first single from the album, "Had It All", was released to McPhee's MySpace page on August 25, 2009.

 McPhee appeared on the Jan 19, 2010, episode of The Biggest Loser, McPhee was shown volunteering at a Los Angeles food bank and meeting with children at a Boys and Girls Club and talking about the importance of helping to fight hunger in America.
 On February 1, 2010, McPhee joined over 75 other musicians, including fellow American Idol alumni Jennifer Hudson and Jordin Sparks and American Idol judge Randy Jackson, for a remake of "We Are the World", retitled "We Are the World 25 for Haiti", which marked the 25th anniversary of the iconic song and for which proceeds will go to Haitian earthquake relief.